yosh-401-advanced-javascript/seattle-javascript-401d31/frontend/class-27-webpack-controllers-testing/README.md

  * [webpack-clean-plugin] - clears the build directory between builds
  * [extract-text-webpack-plugin] - creates a bundle.css
  * [html-webpack-plugin] - create an index.html with dynamicly named script and link tags

+### Angular controllers and $scope
+* controllers are used to define javascript functionality for a tempate
+* controllers can use $scope to maintain state for a tempate
+* from an MVC perspectice
+  * $scope is often called the model
+  * the html tempalte is the view
+  * the controller is the controller (or glue between the view and the model)
+* values on $scope have two way databinding with their template
+* controller's and there $scope can be assigned to a tempalte using the `ng-controller` directive
+* by using the now prefered `controllerAs someName` assignment convention a controller function will be bound to have $scope.someName be its context

+### Karma, Jasmine, and Angular Mocks
+* Karma is a test runner its job is to load our code and tests into a browser, and then run our tests.
+* Jasmine is a testing framework, it uses BDD style naming conventions and looks alot like mocha
+* Jasmine has a built in assertion framework that has simular naming conventions to chia's expect
+* Angular Mocks is a library written by angular that allows us to mock our angular code for testing

 [controller guide]: https://docs.angularjs.org/guide/controller
 [$scope guide]: https://docs.angularjs.org/guide/scope